 Blessing-Rieman College of Nursing & Health Sciences is approved by the:

-For more information regarding the IBHE complaint process please access their website here: http://compliants.ibhe.org/
+For more information regarding the IBHE process for new and unresolved complaints, please access their website here: http://compliants.ibhe.org/

 - Illinois Department of Financial and Professional Regulation (IDFPR)